 The MBNEP QAPP is based upon the following goal and seven objectives that are consistent with overall program goals.
 The objectives listed are in reference to evaluation and research needs of the CCMP.
 These public concerns, targets and methods of measurement are described in Chapters 5-13 of the MBNEP's Environmental Monitoring Plan (EMP).
-Further information on targets can be found in the Central Coast Regional Water Quality Control Board's (CCRWQCB) Basin Plan and in the Total Maximum Daily Load (TMDL) regulations for the Morro Bay watershed.
+Further information on targets can be found in the CCRWQCB Basin Plan and in the Total Maximum Daily Load (TMDL) regulations for the Morro Bay watershed.